 Screening for colorectal cancer (CRC) aims to decrease CRC incidence and mortality.
 Biennial fecal immunochemical test screening started in the Netherlands in 2014 for individuals 55-75 years of age.
 This study investigated the effect of screening on stage-specific incidence, with focus on stage III and IV CRC.

 Five years after the start of a nationwide CRC screening program, a decrease in stage II and IV CRC incidence was observed.
-Patients with screen-detected stage III and stage IV CRC had less extensive disease and improved survival compared to those with clinically-detected CRC.
+Patients with screen-detected stage III and stage IV CRC had less extensive disease and improved survival compared with those with clinically detected CRC.

 Inhabitants diagnosed with CRC in 2009-2018 were included.
-CRC incidence per stage, per year, and detection method (i.e. screen-detected vs clinically-detected) was evaluated.
-Patient, tumor, and treatment characteristics, and survival of patients with stage III and IV CRC were compared according to detection method.
+CRC incidence per stage, year, and detection method (ie, screen-detected vs clinically detected) was evaluated.
+Patient, tumor, and treatment characteristics, and survival of patients with stage III and IV CRC, were compared according to the detection method.